retaildevcrews/helm-validate-devcontainer/README.md

 To customize the devcontainer, modify the `.devcontainer/Dockerfile` and `.devcontainer/devcontainer.json` files as needed.
 For example, you can add new tools or change the base image.

 After making changes, rebuild the container by pressing `F1`, typing `Remote-Containers: Rebuild Container`, and pressing `Enter`.

+## Using GitHub Codespaces

+This devcontainer is also available as a GitHub Codespace.
+To use it in a Codespace, simply open the repository in a new Codespace, and GitHub will automatically build and launch the container with all the pre-configured tools for validating and testing Helm charts.
+For more information on using GitHub Codespaces, please refer to the [official documentation](https://docs.github.com/en/codespaces).

 ## Contributing